ccarruitero/makemehapi/exercises/uploads/problem.md

 -----------------------------------------------------------------
 ##HINTS

-We can get file as readable stream by adding following config in route
+We can get a file as readable stream by adding the following in the route configuration:

 ```js